All Episodes

 Thank you for your call.

-By the way, uh this is why I'm in favor of the President of the United States flying commercial.
+By the way, this is why I'm in favor of the President of the United States flying commercial.

-Uh the Prime Minister of Australia does.
+The Prime Minister of Australia does.

-He he flew coach.
+He flew coach.

-Uh so there's and that's like a long flight.
+So that's like a long flight.

 It's like takes forever from Sydney all the way to the Swiss Alps.

-Oh, it was uh murder.
+Oh, it was a murder.

-I uh I had the uh Prime Minister in the next CD wouldn't shut up all night.
+I had the Prime Minister in the next seat.

-Uh if the plane is secure, it's secure for everyone.
+If the plane is secure, it's secure for everyone.

-Uh so the President of the United States should be able to fly on those planes.
+So the President of the United States should be able to fly on those planes.

-If, as Janine says, you've got all this security at the front door, but at the back door everybody's going in.
+If, as Janine says, you've got all this security at the front door, but at the back door, everybody's going in.

 Same thing with this thing that Homeland Security gave false and evasive answers on.